qaisjp/growbot-api/README.md

 This data will just be a string contain the cardinal direction `north` or `south`.

+### Stage 2

+All, or a subset of, the following tasks:

+1. Pin down security practices
+1. Add database schema
+1. Add user system
+1. Allow users to register robots to their account
+1. Streaming data back to the central server
+1. ???

 ## Software License

 This software is governed by the license defined in [/LICENSE](/LICENSE) at the root of this repository.